lightstep/cloud-native-observability/08 - telemetry-roi.md

 app).
 Different systems will have different requirements.
 How do we figure out what we need to keep and what we need to discard -- and how do we discard it, anyway?

-### SLO's and Deep Telemetry
+### SLOs and Deep Telemetry

-Determining how much data to generate and keep should be a derived function of the SLO's we set for a given transaction.
-This does mean that telemetry data requirements can fluctuate over time; After all, SLO's aren't set in stone, they can change and grow.
+Determining how much data to generate and keep should be a derived function of the SLOs we set for a given transaction.
+This does mean that telemetry data requirements can fluctuate over time; After all, SLOs aren't set in stone, they can change and grow.
 That said, the amount of telemetry we need should always be in support of measurable semantic structures like an SLO.
 Don't collect data 'just because' -- if you ain't using it, you don't need to keep it!
 Identify the